ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 ## General configuration options

-We now discuss the various options in the `config_sbi.json` training configuration file, which include the sbi method use, the type of compression if needed, the type of density estimator, the input shape of the dataset, and other relevant training hyperparameters.
-This option are commons for both single and multi-round inference.
+We now discuss the various options in the `config_sbi.json` training configuration file, which include the type of SBI method, the type of compression if needed, the type of density estimator, the input shape of the dataset, and other relevant training hyperparameters.
+These options are common for both single and multi-round inference.

 #### General info